Plantation forests on state land

 - Conservation.
-Around 3,400ha of plantation forests on state land will be selectively harvested, rehabilitated and transferred from plantation forests on state land to state forests for conservation after the plantations in each area are harvested.
+Around 3,400ha of plantation forests on state land will be selectively harvested, rehabilitated and transferred from plantation forests on state land to State forests for conservation after the plantations in each area are harvested.

 We also work with HQPlantations to ensure public access for recreational and other commercial purposes is still granted to plantation forests on state land.
-A permit is generally required to carry out activities in plantation forests.

 Recreational and commercial uses of plantation forests